-The institution has sufficient cash flow and reserves to maintain stability, support strategies for appropriate risk management, and, when necessary, implement contingency
+The institution has sufficient cash flow and reserves to maintain stability, support strategies for appropriate risk management, and, when necessary, implement contingency plans to meet financial emergencies and unforeseen occurrences.

-GCC has been resilient in sustaining periodic financial constraints generated by the Government of Guam's budget deficit across several years.248
+GCC has been resilient in sustaining periodic financial constraints generated by the Government of Guam's budget deficit across several years.
+248

 Despite these uncertainties, the College has been able to maintain or exceed the five percent cash reserve to maintain operational stability.
 In the past three years (2012-2014), the College has been able to maintain an average year-end unrestricted fund balance of approximately \$8.5 million.
-This achievement can be attributed to the campus community's conscientious efforts in finding ways to increase revenues and reduce operational costs.
-249
+This achievement can be attributed to the campus community's conscientious efforts in finding ways to increase revenues and reduce operational costs.249